erikyo/react-vanilla-lazyload/README.md

 Yes, the name is a bit of a head-scratcher 😅.
 But fear not, despite the contradiction, the story behind this oddly fitting name: we're using a fantastic script called [Vanilla LazyLoad](https://github.com/verlok/vanilla-lazyload) to lazily load our images in React.

-So, even though React isn't exactly vanilla, this little gem of a module does its job beautifully, and we've decided to embrace the irony.
+So, even though React isn't exactly vanilla, this little module does its job beautifully...
 Get ready to turbocharge your React apps!... with React "Vanilla" LazyLoading.

 ## Installation